Sidebar

 Students

-Scholastic dishonesty by a student in the performance of academic work or sponsored research is a violation of the Student Conduct Code.
-Complaints of alleged scholastic dishonesty are resolved in accordance with established collegiate and Student Conduct Code policies and procedures.
-However, as required by federal regulations, in cases where a student is accused of misconduct while working on federally sponsored University research, the question of whether research misconduct occurred will be determined according to this policy and the sponsor's regulations.
+Scholastic dishonesty by a student is a violation of the Board of Regents Policy: Student Conduct Code and is regulated by that policy and related administrative policies and procedures.
+As required by federal regulations, in cases where a student is accused of research misconduct while working on federally sponsored University research or acting as an agent of the University to perform University research, the question of whether research misconduct occurred will be determined according to this policy and related administrative policies and procedures.

 Notification and Reporting Requirements

-Many sponsors, including the National Science Foundation (45 CFR 689) and the Public Health Service (42 CFR 50) have published regulations regarding the inquiry and investigation of allegations of misconduct involving activities they are considering for funding or have already funded.
+Many sponsors have published requirements and regulations regarding the inquiry and investigation of allegations of research misconduct involving activities they are considering for funding or have been funded.
 These regulations contain requirements to report to these sponsors under certain conditions and at specified stages in the process.
-The Deciding Officer for the University is responsible for the preparation and submission of any required notifications or reports.
-In addition, for Public Health Service proposals and awards, the University will also work with Research Integrity and Compliance (RIC) to assure compliance.
-If there is a reasonable indication of possible criminal violations, the Deciding Officer must notify the appropriate office of the sponsoring agency, and the appropriate law enforcement officials.
+The Institutional Deciding Official (IDO) and/or the Research Integrity Officer (RIO) for the University is responsible for the preparation and submission of any required notifications or reports.
+In addition, for Public Health Service (PHS) proposals and awards, the University Institutional Certifying Official will work with the Office of Research Integrity (ORI) to assure compliance on an annual basis.

 Interim Administrative Action